aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/03-mlops-components-platform.md

 automated workflows that require access to ECS.
 Configuring them for the CLI works the same as configuring a regular user account.

-{%- elif cookiecutter.platform == 'gcp' -%}
+{%- elif cookiecutter.platform == 'gcp' %}
-## Google Container Registry
+## Google Artifact Registry

-AI Singapore's emphases on reproducibility and portability of workflows and accompanying environments translates to heavy usage of containerisation.
+AI Singapore's emphasis on reproducibility and portability of workflows and accompanying environments translates to heavy usage of containerisation.
 Throughout this guide, we will be building Docker images necessary for setting up development environments, jobs for